Corporate deli hamper

 Label adhesives and inks are selected food-safe for each item.
 A glass jar reused on a windowsill keeps the brand in view without the throwaway film that a single-use promotional wrapper leaves behind.

-We dispatch to a single address or split across a distribution list, branded and packed to suit the item.
+We dispatch to a single address or split across a distribution list, branded and packed to suit the hamper.
 A delicate oil bottle ships boxed and cushioned; a robust coffee pack ships flat, each protected to the format rather than to a one-size carton.